How to make Word documents accessible

 Decorative images do not need accessible colour contrast.

-How to check and correct colour contrast
+How to check colour contrast

 Microsoft's Accessibility Checker